 Senior Revolving Credit Facility.
-We entered into an amended and restated senior revolving credit facility with a syndicate of banks in January 2012, which was subsequently amended in July 2012.
-The amended and restated senior revolving credit facility provides for up to \$325.0 million in availability, with a borrowing base of 85% of eligible finance receivables, and matures in July 2015.
-The facility has an accordion provision that allows for the expansion of the facility to \$400 million.
+We entered into an amended and restated senior revolving credit facility with a syndicate of banks in January 2012, which was subsequently amended in July 2012, March 2013, May 2013, and November 2013.
+The amended and restated senior revolving credit facility provides for up to \$500.0 million in availability, with a borrowing base of 85% of eligible finance receivables, and matures in May 2016.
+The facility has an accordion provision that allows for the expansion of the facility to \$600 million.
 Borrowings under the facility bear interest, payable monthly, at rates equal to LIBOR of a maturity we elect between one month and six months, with a LIBOR floor of 1.00%, plus an applicable margin based on our leverage ratio.
-Alternatively, we may pay interest at a rate based on the prime rate plus an applicable margin (which would have been 2.0% as of December 31, 2012).
+Alternatively, we may pay interest at a rate based on the prime rate (which was 3.25% as of December 31, 2013) plus an applicable margin (which was 2.0% as of December 31, 2013).
 We also pay an unused line fee of 0.50% per annum, payable monthly.
-This fee decreased to 0.375% when the line exceeded \$275 million.
+This fee decreases to 0.375% when the average outstanding balance exceeds \$375.0 million.
 The senior revolving credit facility is collateralized by certain of our assets, including substantially all of our finance receivables and equity interests of substantially all of our subsidiaries.
 The credit agreement contains certain restrictive covenants, including maintenance of specified interest coverage and debt ratios, restrictions on distributions, limitations on other indebtedness, maintenance of a minimum allowance for credit losses, and certain other restrictions.

-Our outstanding debt under the senior revolving credit facility was \$292.4 million at December 31, 2012.
-We repaid a portion of the borrowings under our senior revolving credit facility from a portion of the net proceeds from our initial public offering, which closed in April 2012.
-At December 31, 2012, we were in material compliance with our debt covenants.
-See Item 1A, Risk Factors for a discussion of risks related to our amended and restated senior revolving credit facility, including refinancing risk.
-A year or more in advance of the maturity date of our amended and restated senior revolving credit facility, we intend to extend its maturity date or take other appropriate action to address repayment upon maturity.
+Our outstanding debt under the senior revolving credit facility was \$362.8 million at December 31, 2013.
+At December 31, 2013, we were in compliance with our debt covenants.
+A year or more in advance of the May 2016 maturity date of our amended and restated senior revolving credit facility, we intend to extend its maturity date or take other appropriate action to address repayment upon maturity.
+See Part I, Item 1A.
+Risk Factors for a discussion of risks related to our amended and restated senior revolving credit facility, including refinancing risk.

 We have entered into interest rate caps to manage interest rate risk associated with a notional amount of \$150.0 million of our LIBOR-based borrowings.
 The interest rate caps have a strike rate of six percent and a maturity of March 4, 2014.
 When three-month LIBOR exceeds six percent, the counterparty reimburses us for the excess over six percent; no payment is required by us or the counterparty when three-month LIBOR is below six percent.
+The interest rate caps matured unused on March 4, 2014.
+The Company is evaluating interest rate management options and intends to enter into a new transaction in 2014.